 This course will acquaint students with African-American religions practiced in the United States and throughout the African Diaspora.
 This class will discuss the historical trajectories, beliefs (theology), cultural and political influences, and contemporary challenges at work in each religious tradition.
 This course gives attention to both published scholarship and lived experience.
 The class involves four required field trips in the Los Angeles area (usually on Sundays).
 The class will focus on four religions each semester.
-Fall 2015: Black Mega-church, African American New Thought religion, Rastafari and Traditional Yoruba Religion.
 Same as TRS3006/4006.